jonathan-taylor/ISLP/docs/jupyterbook/models/anova.md

                          summarize)
 ```

-### Forward Selection

-We will  apply the forward-selection approach to the  `Hitters`
+We will carry out two simple ANOVA analyses of the `Hitters` data.
-data.
 We wish to predict a baseball player’s `Salary` on the
 basis of various statistics associated with performance in the
 previous year.